casey/filepack/README.md

   systems.

 - Semantic, manchine-readable metadata about *what* a package is.
-For example, a human-readable title, a suggested filename-safe slug, a description, a year, etcetera, to aid package indexing and search.
+For example, human-readable title, suggested filename-safe slug, description, or year of publication, to aid package indexing and search.

 Suggestions for new features are most welcome!